kosctelecom/horus/README.md

 ### Building from source

-To build Horus from source, you need a working Go environment (version 1.13 or later).
+To build Horus from source, you need Go compiler (version 1.13 or later).
 You can clone the repository and build it with the Makefile:

 ```
 $ cd $HOME/go/src # or $GOPATH/src